jholecek-rh/openshift-enhancements/enhancements/insights/rapid-recommendations.md

 ### Non-Goals

-* Fundamental change in the nature of the collected data - we still have some data, we require in every Insights archive (e.g clusteroperator conditions)
+* Fundamental change in the nature of the collected data - we still have some data that we require in every Insights archive (e.g clusteroperator conditions)
 * No remote code execution in OpenShift cluster
 * Change frequency of data gathering

 ## Proposal

+The plan is to create and deploy a new service running in console.redhat.com environment that will serve the definition of the data gathered by the Insights Operator.
+The existing data gathered by the Insights Operator can be divided into three groups based on their format:

+  * JSON/YAML - we should be able to define most of this data by providing the required group, version, kind (GVK)
+  * container logs - this data can be identified by the namespace name, Pod name and also the messages to be filtered from the log
+  * Prometheus metrics - this can be identified by the metric name (and perhaps some labels?), but this currently of the unknowns

+All these requirements and identifiers will be exposed by the service and the Insights Operator will periodically (2 hours by default) query the service (TBD caching??), read the configuration and gather the data defined in the external configuration.

+Similar or substantially the same behaviour or connection already exists - you can see [Conditional data gathering enhancement](../insights/conditional-data-gathering.md)

+But, of course, this approach raises a number of new questions, which are discussed in the [Open questions](#open-questions-optional) and [Implementation Details/Notes/Constraints](#implementation-detailsnotesconstraints-optional) sections.

+// QUESTIONS - dynamic client, versioning, obfuscation, validation

 This is where we get down to the nitty gritty of what the proposal actually is.
 Describe clearly what will be changed, including all of